Caring for And Maintaining Your Twin Cities Asphalt Driveway

 - Do not drive on your new driveway for 3-5 days.

 - Wait up to 14 days before parking on your new driveway.
 And when you do, only park on it during the cool part of the day.

-- The 90-120 Day Curing Period – Asphalt has a 90-120 day curing process.
-Special consideration must be used during this period and during the entire first season with your new driveway.
+- The ‘Next 100 Days’ Curing Period – Asphalt is oil based and takes a while to cure (especially with the summer heat).
+Special precautions must be taken during this period and during the entire first season with your new driveway.

 - Do not park on asphalt during the hottest part of the day.

 - Do not turn your steering wheel when the car is stopped.